 Your child is provided with a kosher* lunch each day in the air-conditioned lunch room.
 The Camp lunch is reviewed by nutritionists who make recommendations on menu items that will be varied, nutritious, and appealing to children, and provides alternatives.

 Due to many peanut and nut allergies the JCC Camps at Medford is a peanut and tree nut aware facility.
-We do not serve peanut butter or products made with nuts or processed in a plant made with nuts.
+We do not serve peanut butter or products made with nuts.
 This applies to our lunchroom and to all of our activity area.We request that camp families not send any snacks with nuts in the ingredients to camp or on the camp vehicles.
 Although it is impossible to guarantee that camp can be fully peanut free due to what might inadvertently be brought in by others, we are striving to ensure that we are as close to peanut-free as possible and have replaced peanut butter with alternatives such as sun and soy nut butter.

 Camp also accommodates the dietary needs of virtually all other campers with food allergies such as gluten, dairy, egg, soy, and more.We have a nutritional consultant at camp charged with reviewing all food labels to insure the safety of our campers.

 - Menus are posted online prior to each Camp season and are subject to change due to availability or freshness.